Cray-HPE/docs-csm/operations/network/management_network/config_management.md

     (config) # write memory
     ```

-#### Reload a switch to a different CSM version config
+#### Reload a switch to a different CSM version configuration

-This process should be used when config files for the desired CSM version are currently on the switch.
+This process should be used when configuration files for the desired CSM version are currently on the switch.

-In the following example, the switch config will go from CSM 1.2 to CSM 1.0.
+In the following example, the switch configuration will go from CSM 1.2 to CSM 1.0.

 1. Verify that the correct configuration file exists on the switch.